Updated May 3, 2023

 - Suppose we need to illustrate the true condition in the result set.
 Inner join is used.

-- Below is the example of the evaluation of true condition using Inner Join in PostgreSQL cross Join.
+- Below is an example of the evaluation of true condition using Inner Join in PostgreSQL cross Join.

 - We cannot use PostgreSQL cross join if both tables have no rows that output we want.
 At this time, we need to stimulate output using full join.

-- It is used to return multiple combinations of rows from two or multiple tables.
+- Users use it to return multiple combinations of rows from two or multiple tables.

-- It is used when we wish to create a comparison of every row from two tables.
+- We use it when we wish to create a comparison of every row from two tables.

 - PostgreSQL cross join is work the same as SQL operator to perform Cartesian product between two different tables.

 - It is a Cartesian product, so it is not allowing any condition during the result set operation.
 We can only restrict where condition.

 - To avoid this, we can use Inner join or full join in PostgreSQL.